ST. MICHAEL'S FORTRESS

 With its new added facility – a unique open air stage with 1077 seats, the revitalized fortress has opened its doors in 2014, and has since been an unavoidable cultural tourism destination offering numerous evening events and concerts to its visitors.

 THE FORTRESSES OF ST. JOHN

 St. John's Fortress is located on a hill 115 m above the old town centre of Šibenik.
 It was built in 1646 in the form of a star, according to the project of Venetian military engineer Antonio Leni, in order to protect the town from Turkish attacks from the mainland.
 It is interesting that the construction of the fortress lasted for only a month and a half, because Šibenik's citizens were so afraid of Turkish attacks that they helped building it too.
-That proved very shrewd, as only a year later heavy battles were carried out against the army of the Turkish Pasha Tekeli, who wanted to take over the fortress in order to rule the city.

 THE KNIN FORTRESS

 The fortress consists of five connected parts located 345 m above sea level and about 100 m above the town of Knin.
 It is 470 m long and on its highest part 110 m wide.
 The defensive walls, about 2 km long and enclosing the fortress from all sides, are even up to 20 m high at several places.
 The fortress is a living monument of culture and includes a museum, exhibition galleries and a restaurant, so it represents the main brand of Knin's cultural tourism.
 It is open from March 16th to October 31st every day from 7 am to 7 pm, and out of season from 7 am to 3 pm.